c2lugo/cse15l-lab-reports/lab-report-1-remote-access-and-filesystem-week-1.md

 [user@sahara ~/lecture1]$ pwd
 /home/lecture1
 ```
 In the `/home/lecture1` directory, if we use the `cd` command with a path to the file, `Hello.java`, it prints `Not a directory`.
 This is because we cannot change the directory to a file.
-This results in an error since the `cd` command was not able to change directorys and stayed in `/home/lecture1` seen through the `pwd` command.
+This results in an error since the `cd` command was not able to change directories and stayed in `/home/lecture1` seen through the `pwd` command.

 # `ls`
 1. `ls` used with no arguments